Indiana Amputation Lawyer

 Unlike a work comp case, Indiana law allows your negligence claim to include damages for pain, suffering and emotional distress.
 Plus, there is no statutory limit on the financial damages you can claim for future lost income.
 Importantly, we also address the future needs for prosthetics, medicine, therapy and a possibility of additional treatment.

-If you or someone you love has suffered an injury like this, contact us for a free initial consultation.
+If you or someone you love has suffered a personal injury like this, contact us for a free initial consultation and legal advice.